Women in Business

 The John F. Dealy Scholarship provides merit-based scholarships for students pursuing the Full-time MBA program.
-The award amount and number of awards varies each year.
+The award amount and number of awards vary each year.
 The scholarship supports students whose background or experience prove a demonstrated interest in gender equality in the fields of technology, finance, consulting, or other business fields and support the cause of gender parity in the Georgetown and broader business community.
-All full-time MBA applicants will be considered based on the information provided in their application.
+All Full-time MBA applicants will be considered based on the information provided in their application.
 There is a question in the background section of the application that allows applicants to show their commitment to gender equity to be considered.

 The Consortium enhances diversity in business education and leadership by helping reduce the underrepresentation of African Americans, Hispanic Americans, and Native Americans in MBA programs and in the ranks of management.
 As a member school, we provide scholarships for students who are admitted as part of The Consortium.
 For more information, please visit The Consortium website to learn how to complete the separate and common application.
 All eligible applicants are considered upon submitting a completed application to the Georgetown MBA program through The Consortium.
 If you are a prospective Consortium student and have questions, please email MSB-CGSM@georgetown.edu.

 The McDonough School of Business awards scholarships based on an applicant’s academic, personal, and professional accomplishments.
 Recipients will demonstrate ethical leadership, academic accomplishment, and professional achievements through their application and interview for the MBA program.
 They typically show a commitment to service to others through past and current activities.
-All applicants are automatically considered upon submitting a completed application to the Georgetown MBA Program
+All applicants are automatically considered upon submitting a completed application to the Georgetown MBA Program.

-Georgetown McDonough is a proud partner of Admit.me Access, the only free comprehensive admission resource for underrepresented minorities (URMs) and women interested in applying to an MBA program.
+Georgetown McDonough is a proud partner of Admit.me Access, the only free comprehensive admission resource for Underrepresented Minorities (URMs) and women interested in applying to an MBA program.
 Admit.me Access and Georgetown McDonough have partnered to offer an Admit.me Access member a scholarship of up to $5,000.